MicrosoftDocs/sdk-api/sdk-api-src/content/gdipluspath/nf-gdipluspath-graphicspath-addbezier(inreal_inreal_inreal_inreal_inreal_inreal_inreal_inreal).md

 ---
 UID: NF:gdipluspath.GraphicsPath.AddBezier(IN REAL,IN REAL,IN REAL,IN REAL,IN REAL,IN REAL,IN REAL,IN REAL)
-title: GraphicsPath::AddBezier(IN REAL,IN REAL,IN REAL,IN REAL,IN REAL,IN REAL,IN REAL,IN REAL)
+title: GraphicsPath::AddBezier(IN REAL,IN REAL,IN REAL,IN REAL,IN REAL,IN REAL,IN REAL,IN REAL) (gdipluspath.h)
 author: windows-sdk-content
 description: The GraphicsPath::AddBezier method adds a B&#233;zier spline to the current figure of this path.
 old-location: gdiplus\_gdiplus_CLASS_GraphicsPath_AddBezier_REAL_x1_REAL_y1_REAL_x2_REAL_y2_REAL_x3_REAL_y3_REAL_x4_REAL_y.htm